techidaily/site-sound-issues/source/_posts/troubleshooting-tozo-t6-compatibility-issues-with-windows-11.md

 ![](https://images.drivereasy.com/wp-content/uploads/2021/05/run-control-update-2.jpg)

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/RJNYTGHVlLc?si=lhdUUVYMVQjzHXBh" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ### Fix 6: Scan and pair Windows

  In the worst case, you’re dealing with a system issue.
 It could mean that some critical files are**corrupted or missing** from your system, and it could also mean that some settings are**misconfigured** .
 Either way, if you don’t want a clean reinstall, you can**run a scan** and find out what went wrong.